Mzazi25/Mzazi25/README.md

 ### Hi there, I'm Caleb👋
 ### A Passionate Android Engineer and student of life🚀
-I am an Android engineer passionate about software development, user experience, and bringing meaning to the world of Android through innovative designs and user friendly apps.
-I also enjoy improving my skills by learning new skills and applying them to new projects.
-Most of all, I strive to bring transparency, accountability, and happiness into my work by developing an internally driven approach that results in highest quality products.
+Greetings, Welcome to my profile, its nice you stopped by.
+While you want to check out my repositories, let me introduce myself in a jiffy.
+I am a software developer with a focus on Native Android applications.
+I enjoy learning and writing code to make the Android Ecosystem a better place to engage in.

 * 📱 Working on Meaningful mobile apps
 - 🌱 Everyday I learn something new about **Android, Kotlin and Jetpack Compose**